razisamuely/MoonActive/README.md

-# MoonActive - predict prices and recommend prices
+# MoonActive - Predict Prices and Recommend Prices

-The goal of this project is to
+The main objective of this project is to achieve the following:

-1. Predict future incomes
+1. Predict future incomes.
-2. Recommend offers in order to maximize future incomes
+2. Recommend offers to maximize future incomes.

-## Technical Details
+## Technical Details:

-1. Code for *income prediction* can be found within `Task_1_Prediction.ipynb`.
+1. The code for predicting incomes can be found in the file named `Task_1_Prediction.ipynb`.
-2. Code for *offer recommendation*  prediction can be found within `Task_2_Recommendation.ipynb`.
+2. The code for recommending offers can be found in the file named `Task_2_Recommendation.ipynb.`
-3. The functionality is separated and can be found within `utils.py`.
+3. The functionality of the project is separated and can be accessed through utils.py.
-4. The data for training and offers prediction, can be found within the `data` dir.
+4. The training data and data for offer prediction are stored in the `data` directory.
-5. The trained models, can be found within the `model` dir.
+5. The trained models are stored in the `model` directory.
-6. Summary, results  and discussion can be found here under the `README.md`, It important to mentioned that the project structure and logic is detailed here, while the code files contain minimal explenation in order to keep it clean and clear for further test with unseen data.
+6. A summary of the project, its results, and a discussion can be found in the `README.md` file.
+It is worth noting that the project structure and logic are described in detail in this file, while the code files contain minimal explanations to keep them simple and clear for testing with unseen data.

 # results  and discussion

-### A note
+### Note:
-Since this project has a time limit, both the summary and the project flow have been constructed in a way that aims to approach a final result as quickly as possible while focusing on the main issues and concepts.
-However, there are many crucial steps that a standard data science project should include that are missing here.
-For example, comparing several algorithms, wider exploratory data analysis, and feature engineering.
+As this project was subject to a time constraint, the summary and project flow were designed to reach a final result as quickly as possible, while focusing on key issues and concepts.
+However, several crucial steps that are typically part of a standard data science project are missing here, such as comparing multiple algorithms, conducting in-depth exploratory data analysis, and performing feature engineering.

-It's important to note that even though I am aware of these missing steps, I aim to examine a simplified and fast version of each of these.
-For instance, I created a *Pandas profiling* report for quick exploratory data analysis (which can be found under `profiling_report.html`), and I used only StandardScaler for fast preprocessing.
+It is important to acknowledge that these steps were omitted intentionally to provide a simplified and fast version of each of these processes.
+For instance, a Pandas profiling report was created for quick exploratory data analysis, which can be found in profiling_report.html, and only StandardScaler was used for fast preprocessing.

-Towards the end of this `README.md` file, I will provide a detailed list of some additional steps that must be taken in future research.
+In the following section of this `README.md` file, a detailed list of additional steps that must be taken in future research will be provided.

 # Task 1 - Income prediction

-### Final results
+## Final Results:

 **RMSE**

-1. RMSE on train = 75
+1. RMSE on the training data = 75
-2. RMSE on test  = 75
+2. RMSE on the test data = 75

 ### Top 3 features
-1. If we believe that exceptional points would be at the same rate in unseen data
+1. If we assume that exceptional points occur at the same rate in unseen data:
    2. `org_price_usd_preceding_30_days`
    2. `org_price_usd_preceding_3_days`
    3. `tournament_spins_reward_7_preceding`

-2. If we believe that the exceptional and not representing most of future data:
+2. If we assume that exceptional points do not represent the majority of future data:
     1. `payment_occurrences_preceding_30_days`
     2. `org_price_usd_preceding_3_days`
     3. `chests_reward_preceding_30_days`

-### Assignment structure
+### Assignment Structure:
 1. Split the given data to train test in a ratios of 0.8 , 0.2 respectively
 2. Constructing sklearn pipeline wth the following steps :
    1. Data standardization